gzgracez/CS-109A-Final-Project/docs/conclusions.md

 Finally, while usually time and space are considerations when evaluating different types of models, because they do not constrain our original problem, we chose to focus on accuracy.
 However, a qualitative assessment of these metrics determined that all models were comparable in terms of runtime and memory use with the exception of the neural nets that took additional time.
+One consideration to note is that the boosted model is less suited for parallelization than other ensemble methods, because it is iterative.
+However, the runtime was less than a few seconds, so we will prioritize the accuracy of the model over this concern.
 ---

 # Extending Our Model